Hyperbaric medicine: Neuro-rehabilitation

-As of 2012, there was no sufficient evidence to support using hyperbaric oxygen therapy to treat people who have traumatic brain injuries.
+As of 2012, there was insufficient evidence to support use in traumatic brain injuries.
 In acute stroke, HBOT does not show benefit.
-Small clinical trials, however, have shown benefits from HBOT for stroke patients between 6 months to 3 years after the acute phase.

 HBOT in multiple sclerosis has not shown benefit and routine use is not recommended.

-A 2007 review of HBOT in cerebral palsy found no difference compared to the control group.
+A 2007 review in cerebral palsy found no difference compared to the control group.
 Neuropsychological tests also showed no difference between HBOT and room air and based on caregiver report, those who received room air had significantly better mobility and social functioning.
-Children receiving HBOT were reported to experience seizures and the need for tympanostomy tubes to equalize ear pressure, though the incidence was not clear.
+Children experienced seizures and the need for tympanostomy tubes to equalize ear pressure, though the rates was not clear.

 Cancer

-In alternative medicine, hyperbaric medicine has been promoted as a treatment for cancer.
+In alternative medicine, hyperbaric medicine has been promoted for cancer.
 However, a 2011 study by the American Cancer Society reported no evidence it is effective for this purpose.
-A 2012 review article in the journal, Targeted Oncology, reports that "there is no evidence indicating that HBO neither acts as a stimulator of tumor growth nor as an enhancer of recurrence.
+A 2012 review article found "there is no evidence indicating that HBO neither acts as a stimulator of tumor growth nor as an enhancer of recurrence.
 On the other hand, there is evidence that implies that HBO might have tumor-inhibitory effects in certain cancer subtypes, and we thus strongly believe that we need to expand our knowledge on the effect and the mechanisms behind tumor oxygenation."

 Migraines

-Low-quality evidence suggests that hyperbaric oxygen therapy may reduce the pain associated with an acute migraine headache in some cases.
-It is not known which people would benefit from this treatment, and there is no evidence that hyperbaric medicine can prevent future migraines.
-More research is necessary to confirm the effectiveness of hyperbaric oxygen therapy for treating migraines.
+Low-quality evidence suggests it may reduce pain in an ongoing migraine headache.
+It is not known which people would benefit from this treatment, and there is no evidence that it prevents future migraines.